blcxtranslations/blcx/_translated/chapter-0059.md

 Suddenly, a black fog dispersed everywhere.
 Countless malicious ghosts and spirits appeared as terrifying wails sounded out.

 Yet Lin Xuan was unmoved, he even displayed a ridiculing smile.
-This kind of grand display, if it was real, would require one to be at least in the Foundation Building level.
+This kind of grand display, if it was real, would require one to be at least in the Foundation Establishment level.
 But his guy in front of his clearly did not have enough spiritual power to support it.
 Therefore, this must be an illusion.

 But just because it was an illusion does not mean that it was harmless.
 Even if one knew that it was not real, but when facing such a horrific sight, if it was someone else, the would definitely feel weak in the knees and break out in cold sweat.
 Under such intense dread, they would be able to at most display twenty to thirty percent of their power.